asmyk/graphql-workshops/fetching-data/connect-resolver-with-data-source.md

 ```
 {% endcode %}

-Now, they are visible for Apollo server, and each function will be executed when some client ask for data.
+Now, they are visible for Apollo server, and each function will be executed when some client askes for data.

 #### Data sources

 They are helpful when we want to connect others services into GraphQL layer.
 In following section we will apply some REST services into GraphQL layer, and make them visible to resolvers.

-To get started install following package:
+To get started install the following package:

 ```text
 npm install apollo-datasource-rest --save
 ```

-Then let's create a file which represents single data source:
+Then let's create a file which represents a single data source:

 {% code title="src/datasources/series.api.js" %}
 ```javascript